What type of activity is outside the scheme?

 What are the benefits of the award to the successful proposer?

 - Financial support which enables the research to take place.

-- Dissemination of the research by the British Council as an example of quality research from the UK with full acknowledgement of the researchers and their affiliated institutions.
+- Dissemination of the research by the British Council as an example of quality research from researchers in both the UK and ODA-recipient countries, with full acknowledgement of all researchers and their affiliated institutions.

-- The right to refer to the research as funded by the British Council ELT Research Partnership scheme.
+- The right to refer to the research as funded by the British Council ELT Research Awards scheme.